shahkushal38/PrideCourses/Intro.md

-## What is C++?
+## What is C?
-C++ is a cross-platform language that can be used to create high-performance applications.

-C++ was developed by Bjarne Stroustrup, as an extension to the C language.

-C++ gives programmers a high level of control over system resources and memory.

-The language was updated 4 major times in 2011, 2014, 2017, and 2020 to C++11, C++14, C++17, C++20.
+C is a general-purpose programming language created by Dennis Ritchie at the Bell Laboratories in 1972.

+It is a very popular language, despite being old.

+C is strongly associated with UNIX, as it was developed to write the UNIX operating system.

-## Why Use C++
+## Why Learn C?

-C++ is one of the world's most popular programming languages.
+It is one of the most popular programming language in the world

-C++ can be found in today's operating systems, Graphical User Interfaces, and embedded systems.

-C++ is an object-oriented programming language which gives a clear structure to programs and allows code to be reused, lowering development costs.
+If you know C, you will have no problem learning other popular programming languages such as Java, Python, C++, C#, etc, as the syntax is similar

+C is very fast, compared to other programming languages, like Java and Python

-C++ is portable and can be used to develop applications that can be adapted to multiple platforms.
+C is very versatile; it can be used in both applications and technologies

-C++ is fun and easy to learn!

-As C++ is close to C, C# and Java, it makes it easy for programmers to switch to C++ or vice versa.

-## Difference between C and C++
+## C Program Components
-C++ was developed as an extension of C, and both languages have almost the same syntax.

-The main difference between C and C++ is that C++ support classes and objects, while C does not.
+Header files --

+#include<stdio.h>   standard input output file
+#include<conio.h>   console input output

+main function --

+void main(){

+    getch();
+}

+File save -- F2

+Compiler -  Alt + F9

+Execute - Ctrl + F9